marijnh/Eloquent-JavaScript/18_http.md

 ```

 `GET` requests should be used for requests that do not have ((side
-effect))s, but simply ask for information.
+effect))s but simply ask for information.
 Requests that change
 something on the server, for example creating a new account or posting
 a message, should be expressed with other methods, such as `POST`.
 Client-side software such as a browser knows that it shouldn't blindly